aschuerch/MBBI_ComputerPracticum/_episodes/11-SecretionPrediction.md

 installed on your local machine, not on your instance.
 If you're typing into a terminal, the terminal should not be logged into your instance, it should be showing your local computer.**

 FileZilla is one of many free FTP clients that allow you to move files between local and remote locations.
-Y

 It is convenient if you would like a graphical user interface to manage files and folders and if you have only a few files to move.